pyControl/docs/docs/user-guide/command-line-interface.md

                  3:'COM3',
                  4:'COM4'}
 ```

+Once you have specified the serial ports of your boards in the config file you can select them in *run_task.py* by just entering the board number rather than the serial port.

 The file *experiments.py* specifies the experiments available to be run using the script *run_experiment.py*, see below for more information.